 The person who asked the original question has had her sleep cycle turned upside down.
 Melatonin might help recalibrate her sleep-wake cycle.

 She will want to establish a regular routine prior to bedtime.
-Anyone who would like to tune up their sleep hygiene may want to read our eGuide to Getting a Good Night’s Sleep.
+Anyone who would like to learn more about which common medicines cause insomnia and how to overcome sleeping difficulties may want to read our eGuide to Getting a Good Night’s Sleep.
 This online resource is available in the Health eGuides section of this website.
-All guides are on sale over the holidays at a 20% discount.
-The sleep guide also offers a number of non-drug approaches to overcoming insomnia.